 To celebrate my 33rd year, I announced to my select friends that I rented an island.
 That’s right folks, I rented an island because that’s how I roll.
-But before you ask me for balato, nope, I didn’t win the lottery.
-I just happened to find an island that you can rent without the need of selling drugs, body, not even your soul.
+But before you ask me for balato, nope, I didn’t win the lottery, I just happened to find an island that you can rent without the need of selling drugs, body, or soul.
 This tiny island is called Sundang, one of the small pieces of land dispersed about Lumot Lake.
 Yes, it’s an island and yes, you too can rent this place.
 Let me share with you how.

 This little piece of paradise is located in Cavinti, a third class municipality in the province of Laguna.
 Cavinti’s natural landscape is voluminous and diverse with the existence of rivers and falls, lakes and caves, as well as mountains.
-Hence, tourist sites are abundant in this part of Laguna, the most popular of which is Pagsanjan Falls, identified locally as Cavinti Falls.
-[Read: Lake Pandin, San Pablo, Laguna]
+Hence, tourist sites are abundant in this part of Laguna, the most popular of which is Pagsanjan Falls, called locally as Cavinti Falls.

 There are man-made lakes in Cavinti, one of them is Lumot, which is connected to Caliraya Lake via an underground penstock.
 Lumot, as the name implies has water the color of moss.
 And on this lake, you can find Sundang Island.